dmattp/bang/README.md

 Bang! is a simple functional language that provides first class functions, lexical scope, recursion, objects, and coroutines with a minimalist approach and lightweight syntax.

-Bang! was developed with the goal of offering language constructs with the most abstractive power and minimum complexity.
-A stack-based program model and postfix syntax are employed for syntactic simplicity.
-Recursion with tail call optimization is provided for iteration.
-"Bang! for the buck" is the idea here.
-Keep the language small and the feel light, but start with a solid foundation.
+Bang! was developed with the goal of offering language constructs with the most abstractive power and minimum complexity to provide a full featured and scalable language with a small footprint.
+A working stack and postfix syntax are employed for syntactic simplicity.
+Recursion and tail call optimization are provided for iteration.
+"Bang! for the buck" is the key idea.
+The small size and light feel make Bang! a good choice for embedding as an extension language with a solid foundation.

 Programs can be as simple as:

       1 1 +
     > 2

-Or they can be as complicated as you wish to make them, with all the abstractive power of functional programming.
+Or they can be as complicated as you wish to make them, with all the power of functional programming.

 # Status